-3.3.1.3 Consultation questions

-Which option would be the most appropriate for N1 class III vehicles?
+Note: this criterion applies to M_1 and N_1 vehicles with a reference mass1) not exceeding 2 610 kg.
+M_1 and N_1 vehicles with a reference mass exceeding 2 610 kg will have to comply with TS2 Air pollutant emissions of category 3 (section 5.3.2.1).

-Core criteria Comprehensive criteria Technical Specification TS2.
-Air pollutant emissions TS2.
-Air pollutant emissions From September 2019 onwards, all new cars and LCVs shall comply with an RDE emission performance which is at most 0.5 times higher (= conformity factor of 1.5) than Euro 6 limit values for NOx and PN.
-From January 2021 onwards, all new cars and LCVs shall comply with an RDE emission performance which is at most equal to the Euro 6 limit values for NOx and PN (conformity factor of 1.0).
+From 1 September 2019 onwards, all new cars and LCVs shall comply with an RDE emission performance which is at most the Euro 6 limit values for NOx and PN (not including the applicable measurement margin2)).

+From 1 January 2021 onwards, all new cars and LCVs shall comply with an RDE emission performance which is at most equal to 0.8 times the Euro 6 limit values for NOx and PN (not including the applicable measurement margin2)).

 In case of the purchase of vehicles to be used in areas with air quality issues: Vehicles shall have zero tailpipe emissions.

-If there is no charging infrastructure available, or the expected use profile requires large ranges: The vehicles may at the least be zero tailpipe emissions capable, meaning a car that can run a minimum range without emitting any tailpipe emissions.
-The In case of the purchase of vehicles to be used in areas with air quality issues: Vehicles shall have zero tailpipe emissions.
-If there is no charging infrastructure available, or the expected use profile requires large ranges: The vehicles may at the least be zero tailpipe emissions capable, meaning a car that can run a minimum range without any tailpipe emissions.
+If there is no charging infrastructure available, or the expected use profile requires large ranges:

+The vehicles may at the least be zero tailpipe emissions capable, meaning a car that can run a minimum range without any tailpipe emissions.
 The contracting authority will set the minimum zero tailpipe emissions range according to the expected use profiles in the call for tender (a proposed default range could be 40 km).
-From 2019 onward, the range without emitting any tailpipe emissions will be the electric range over WLTP Verification: contracting authority will set the minimum zero tailpipe emissions range according to the expected use profiles in the call for tender (a proposed default range could be 40 km).
-From 2019 onward, the range without emitting any tailpipe emissions will be the electric range over WLTP Verification: The tenderer shall provide the Certificate of Conformity of the vehicle.
+From 2019 onward, the range without emitting any tailpipe emissions will be the electric range over WLTP

 The tenderer shall provide the Certificate of Conformity of the vehicle.

+In case of the purchase of vehicles to be used in areas with air quality issues: Vehicles shall have zero tailpipe emissions.

+If there is no charging infrastructure available, or the expected use profile requires large ranges:

+The vehicles may at the least be zero tailpipe emissions capable, meaning a car that can run a minimum range without emitting any tailpipe emissions.
+The contracting authority will set the minimum zero tailpipe emissions range according to the expected use profiles in the call for tender (a proposed default range could be 40 km).
+From 2019 onward, the range without emitting any tailpipe emissions will be the electric range over WLTP.

+The tenderer shall provide the Certificate of Conformity of the vehicle.

+AC3.
+Improved air pollutant emissions performance (Same for core and comprehensive)

+Note: this criterion applies to M_1 and N_1 vehicles with a reference mass not exceeding 2 610 kg.
+M_1 and N_1 vehicles with a reference mass exceeding 2 610 kg will have to comply with AC3 Improved air pollutant emissions performance of category 3 (section 5.3.2.1).

-Award criteria AC3.
-Improved air pollutant emissic comprehensive) ons performance (Same for core and Points will be awarded proportionally to the vehicles that have an RDE performance better lower related to the NOx / PN limit value).
-Points will be awarded according to the following ng formula: $Points = \left(1 - \frac{NOx}{NOx{max}}\right) \times PNOx$ ${max} + \left(1 - \frac{PN}{PN{max}}\right) \times PPN{max}$
+Points will be awarded proportionally to the air polluting emissions performance to vehicles that have an RDE performance better than Euro 6 limit values for NOx and PN

+(not including the applicable measurement margin).

+Points will be awarded according to the following formula:

+$$Points = \left(\frac{NOx{high} - NOx}{NOx{high} - NOx{low}}\right) \times PNOx{max} + \left(\frac{PN{high} - PN}{PN{high} - PN{low}}\right) \times PPN{max}$$